pblachut/AndroidDatabinding/readme.md

 }
 ```
 Later on you should be able to reference view model class in your layout file.
+Main tag in the layout file should be `<layout>..</layout>`.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <layout
     xmlns:android="http://schemas.android.com/apk/res/android"